 Fachschaft der Hochschule Ansbach / Student Council at AUS Ansbach

-A student council is an institution of student self-administration and representation of interests at universities and universities of applied sciences.
-Thus, the student council acts as a student representative with a say and as a contact for students.
+Student council is an institution of student self-administration and representation of interests at universities and universities of applied sciences.
+The student council acts as a student representative and voice and as a contact for students.
 In addition, the student council organises many leisure activities, such as:

 Parties and feasts

 Would you like to stay up to date and not miss any activity?

 There are the latest news on the channels of the student council and you are very welcome to contact the student council if you have any questions about studying and student life: